jwcarr/mantel/README.md

 dists2 = [0.3, 0.3, 0.2, 0.7, 0.8, 0.3] # E.g. geographical distances
 ```

-We pass the data to the ```test()``` function of the ```Mantel``` module and optionally specify the number of permutations to test against, a correlation method to use (either ‘pearson’, ‘spearman’, or ‘kendall’), and which tail to test (either ‘upper’ or ‘lower’).
+We pass the data to the ```test()``` function of the ```Mantel``` module and optionally specify the number of permutations to test against, a correlation method to use (either ‘pearson’ or ‘spearman’), and which tail to test (either ‘upper’ or ‘lower’).
 In this case, we’ll use the Pearson correlation and test the upper tail, since we’re expecting to find a positive correlation.

 ```python
 Mantel.test(dists1, dists2, perms=10000, method='pearson', tail='upper')